LordJatonyas/Q.Gates/report/introduction.typ

 #import "@preview/physica:0.9.4": ket

 = Introduction
-Technology has been a steadfast pillar supporting humanity's progress, developing recursively, building upon generations of inventions and discoveries to solve ever more challenging problems.
-Well into the Silicon Age, tasks ranging from mundane automation to artificial intelligence like ChatGPT, DeepSeek, Grok have become possible.
-Yet, for all the progress in the field of computing to date, there remain problems that are intractable for classical computing systems, such as breaking public-key cryptography schemes #cite(<shor_algo>).

-This limit stems from the classical bit being constrained to either 0 or 1.
-Considering a superset of decimal values bounded by 0 and 1 (inclusive), the classical system falls short in terms of its information encoding capacity.
-Exploiting this superset would tremendously increase the system's computational power, making it feasible to solve a whole new class of problems.

 == Age of Quantum Computing
+Classical computing is fundamentally limited in computational power due to the binary constraint on the bit (0 or 1).
+Compared to a superset of values between 0 and 1 (inclusive), current computing falls utterly short in its information encoding capacity.
+As a result, for all the progress made in the field of computing to date, there remain problems that are intractable for these systems, such as the task of breaking public-key cryptography schemes #cite(<shor_algo>).

-To access this superset, a new kind of computer is required.
-It is to be built with quantum bits or qubits #cite(<qubits>) which, unlike classical bits, can be described by linear combinations of two orthogonal vectors $ket(0) = vec(1, 0)$ and $ket(1) = vec(0, 1)$:
+The creation of quantum computers promises solutions to these problems by changing the information unit from the bit to the quantum bit or qubit #cite(<qubits>).
+Unlike a classical bit, a qubit $ket(psi)$ can be described by a linear combination of two orthogonal vectors $ket(0) = vec(1, 0)$ and $ket(1) = vec(0, 1)$:

 #align(center)[$ket(psi) = alpha ket(0) + beta ket(1)$]

-where $alpha$ and $beta$ are the complex probability amplitudes subject to the $abs(alpha)^2 + abs(beta)^2 = 1$ constraint #cite(<quantum_textbook>).
+where $alpha$ and $beta$ are the  probability amplitudes subject to the $abs(alpha)^2 + abs(beta)^2 = 1$ constraint #cite(<quantum_textbook>).
 This is a consequence of quantum mechanical superposition, in which the system can exist in multiple states simultaneously rather than being confined to a single definite state.

-Architectures available right now.
+This unlocks an extraordinary increase in computational power.
+To put this into perspective, $N$ qubits can hold as much information as $2^N$ classical bits.

+Many implementations have been proposed to realise this power, one of them being the quantum dot.
+Quantum dots were first introduced as a way to ...
+Ekimov 1981

 This thesis focuses on electrostatically-defined quantum dot devices.

+Technology develops recursively, building upon generations of discoveries and inventions to refine solutions or solve ever challenging problems.
+As the benefits of quantum computing become increasingly well-understood, more effort has been poured into creating better quantum computers.
 Google Willow, IBM, Rigetti, IONQ.

 == Electrostatically-defined quantum dot devices